Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 where $\hat P_{ij}$ is the swap operator between spins at sites $i, j$ of the chain and $c_\alpha $ is a $N$-independent constant.
 [This result can be easily generalized to arbitrary long-range interacting quantum systems.]
 As a result, starting from a permutationally-invariant state with $\langle \hat P_{ij}(0)\rangle=1$ (e.g. fully polarized along a given direction), one deduces that the symmetry under permuting spins \emph{at a finite distance} is approximately conserved, i.e. $\langle\hat P_{ij}(t) \rangle \sim 1$, up to time scales $\sim N^{1-\alpha}$.
 This time scale coincides with $T_{\rm sw}$ defined above upon setting $d=1$.
 The underlying physical reason is that permutation at finite distances probe finite-wavelength fluctuations, which are consistently frozen over the same time scale.
 On the other hand, long-wavelength fluctuations are associated with permutations of spins over distances proportional to the length $L$ of the spin chain, for which no long-time quasi-conservation can be guaranteed.
 Indeed, a severe breakdown of permutational symmetry may occur over a comparatively short time $T_{\rm Ehr} \sim \log N$ over such large length scales [cf. the discussion on resonances above].
 For the quench considered in Ref.~\cite{mori2019pretermalization}, it can be shown that spin-wave resonances exist~\cite{lerose2020origin}.
 This observation points to the onset of a chaotic semiclassical regime over a time scale $T_{\text{Ehr}} \sim \ln N$, in agreement with the detection of semiclassical chaotic behaviour within the numerical simulations of prethermal dynamics in Ref.~\cite{mori2019pretermalization}.

-Finally, it is important to remark that for finite systems, the full self-consistent system of equations~\eqref{eq_motion_angles} and~\eqref{eq_motion_feedback} allows us to investigate non-linear effects arising from dynamical changes in the driving frequency triggered by the quantum feedback.
-Long-time numerical computations suggest that the stability diagram based on the resonance picture outlined above is stable to the inclusion of the quantum feedback.
+Finally, it is important to remark that for finite systems, the full self-consistent system of equations~\eqref{eq_motion_angles} and~\eqref{eq_motion_feedback} allows us to investigate non-linear effects arising from dynamical changes in the driving frequency triggered by the quantum backreaction.
+Long-time numerical computations suggest that the stability diagram based on the resonance picture outlined above is stable to the inclusion of the quantum backreaction.
 It is an open problem to characterize conditions for long-time stability in long-range interacting spin systems --- both within and beyond the spin-wave approximation discussed here.
 An exciting possibility would be to show Kolmogorov-Arnold-Moser-type stability for this class of systems, which would provide a kind of interpolation between scenarios in few-body and many-body physics.

-\summary{In the strong long-range regime, there exists a long-time scale during which the finite wavelength excitations are suppressed.
-A stability analysis shows that they are stable for generic quenches, while instabilities for finite $\alpha$ can appear in the proximity of dynamical phase transitions. }
+\summary{In the strong long-range regime, there exists a long timescale during which the finite wavelength excitations are suppressed.
+A stability analysis shows that they are stable for generic quenches, while instabilities for finite $\alpha$ can appear in the proximity of quenches to dynamical critical points. }